home-assistant/companion.home-assistant/docs/integrations/android-widgets.md

 ### Entity State

-This widget will update every 30 minutes or when it is tapped.
+This widget will be updated when the entity state changes or when it is tapped.
 This widget will allow the user to select any entity they wish to get the state and an attribute from as well as setting the text size and adding a custom separator between the state and attributes.

 1. Long press on any open space in the home screen
 2. Scroll down to Home Assistant in the widget list